-- Sebaceous (Zeis) gland: This gland is attached to the eyelash follicle and produces sebum.
-Sebum helps lubricate the eyelash and stop it from drying out.
+- Sebaceous gland: This gland is attached to the eyelash follicle and produces sebum.
+Sebum helps lubricate the eyelash and stops it from drying out.

 The swelling develops inside the eyelid.
 Generally, an internal hordeolum is more painful than an external one.
-They are also referred to as an internal stye and are most commonly due to an infection in the meibomian gland.
-These glands are responsible for producing a secretion which makes up part of the film that covers the eye.
+Doctors also refer to them as internal styes, and they most commonly occur due to an infection in the meibomian gland.
+These glands produce a secretion that makes up part of the film that covers the eye.

-Patients may also experience a burning sensation in the eye, crusting of the eyelid margins, droopiness of the eyelids, itchiness on the eyeball, sensitivity to light, tearing, a feeling that something is stuck to the eye, and discomfort when blinking.
+Patients may also experience a burning sensation in the eye, crusting of the eyelid margins, itchiness on the eyeball, sensitivity to light, tearing, a feeling that an object is in the eye, and discomfort when blinking.

 - using cosmetics after their use-by dates